C&C Stump Grinding Services

-The quickest, but unfortunately the most difficult, stump removal method is grubbing – that is, pulling or digging out the whole stump.
+The quickest, but unfortunately the most difficult, stump Grinding method is grubbing – that is, pulling or digging out the whole stump.
 Stumps from trees smaller than 14 inches in diameter are often not too difficult to remove with this method, but stumps from trees larger or trees with large tap roots such as hickory and pine may be very difficult to remove.

 The usual method of grubbing is to dig a trench or ditch around the stump from 1 to 2 feet wide and 1 to 2 feet deep.
 Cut the lateral roots with an ax, grub hoe or mattock.
 On tap-rooted trees, pry the stump to one side and sever the tap root.
 Roll, drag, winch or slide the stump from the hole.
 On large trees it is sometimes helpful to leave a stump 4 to 6 feet tall.
 This high stump can be used as a lever to break the stump free of the ground and roots.
 You can re-fill the hole created by the removal of the stump with topsoil.

-Burning has long been an acceptable method of stump removal, but it is the least recommended way to remove stumps.
+Burning has long been an acceptable method of stump grinding, but it is the least recommended way to remove stumps.
 This is because burning under low oxygen conditions, such as those surrounding the underground parts of the stump, creates charcoal that is almost impossible to decompose.
 If, however, you prefer to burn to remove the above-ground portions of the stump, it is important to check with local fire ordinances before burning.
 Do not burn stumps near buildings or other flammable materials or where human safety is involved.
 Because stumps may burn for two to three weeks, it is a good idea to build a temporary fence around them.
 A trench or fire line around the stump may help prevent the fire from escaping to wooded or grassy areas.

 Dry stumps, like dry wood, burn the best.
 Because of its contact with the ground, a stump will never dry completely, but the moisture content will decrease after the tree has been cut and exposed to dry weather for some time.